Displaying present location in the site.

 Strategic Supply Chain Partners Meeting

 NEC holds exchange meetings with strategic supply chain partners each year for its main strategically important suppliers.
 We require these suppliers to understand and cooperate with the NEC Group’s sustainable procurement activities centered mainly on human rights, occupational health and safety, the environment, and information security.
-At the meeting held at the start of 2020, 444 members of the management at 188 suppliers from throughout the world participated.
+The meeting in January 2021 was held online as a preventative measure against the spread of novel coronavirus, and 385 members of the management at 181 suppliers from around the world participated.